FF-Projects-HQ/docs.kalopsiaxr/MAINTENANCE/BEFORE/KXR_MNT_Gitea.md

 At first, engineers can handle new versions manually without a problem.
 But when changes or VR/Mobile client count increased, it will necessary to use some tools to build proper version control and streamlined content delivery.

 **Why Gitea ?**
 + It is an open sourced (MIT Licensed) software.
-So it won't add additional cost to our customers and we can change it freely with customer's requirements.
+So it won't add additional cost to our customers and we can customize it freely with their needs.
 + It is crossplatform.
-IT departmens can deploy it to Microsoft, Linux, Mac or even an IoT device such Raspberry Pi.
+IT departmens can deploy it to **Microsoft, Linux, Mac or even an IoT device such Raspberry Pi.**
-+ It supports various database technologies such as SQLite, MySQL, MSSQL, PostgreSQL.
++ It supports various database technologies such as **SQLite, MySQL, MSSQL, PostgreSQL.**
-+ It has integrated render technologies for PDF, Markdown and DOCX files (with Pandoc)
++ It has integrated render technologies for **PDF, Markdown, TXT and DOCX files (with Pandoc)**

-**Can We Use Different Version Control Program ?**
+**Can You Use Different Version Control Program ?**
 If your version control program deliver raw datas from HTTP, it won't be a problem.
 But for full support, we need to make some customizations for you.
 These customizations will be free.